FreerGit/mkLadders/README.md

 ## How and Why
 Backend: Typescript, Express JS

-Frontend: React, Server-side-rendering with Next JS, Material UI
+Frontend: React, Server-side-rendering with Next JS, Material UI, Mongoose

+Database: MongoDB

 Why: Mostly just for fun but i also wanted to actually deploy a website with docker containers.
 The website is hosted on a EC2 in AWS.